sara-sabr/ITStrategy/presentations/en/SLF.md

 ## 1. IT Strategy approach

+### Purpose

-Purpose: Set the stage by clearly communicating that we are not doing conventional IT strategy with some examples of what that means
+Set the stage by clearly communicating that we are not doing conventional IT strategy with some examples of what that means

-Talk about:
+note:

 - Genesis of IT strategy and reason why the team got created (Dec 2018 senior leader meeting, goal of getting an integrated business-IT strategy)
 - How we are **NOT** doing this